vinidixit/hierarchical-labelled-clustering-evaluation/README.md

 Evaluation codes and result to test labelling and clustering scores obtained from **Embedding based closed frequent itemset hierarchical clustering** technique.

 What to expect -
-1. hierarchical clusters for documents with labels
+1. hierarchical clusters for documents with overlapping labels.
+Technique is most suited for short documents with overlapping concepts.

 2. suggested **outlier** documents (as per current pass) and accommodate them to consider for main clusters in next iteration of new documents.